 2. The metric should not favor any single role or function.
 For example, a developer should not automatically score higher just because they use AI to write code.

-3. The metric should reflect an overall orientation toward using AI, regardless of role or task type, only real, meaningful AI use.
+3. The metric should reflect an overall orientation toward using AI, regardless of role or task type, based only on real, meaningful use of AI.

 4. As every year, we let the data lead the way, even when we have strong hypotheses.

-5. The process includes exploratory factor analysis¹⁴, a method that depends less on prior expectations and makes it possible to identify real structures in the data.
+5. The process includes exploratory factor analysis14, a method that depends less on prior expectations and helps reveal real structures in the data.

 6. The approach to defining and measuring AI adoption should align with recognized methods for studying AI and be consistent with our qualitative observations.